Supreme Court - Civil

 - court filing fees

-- the fee for the certified copy of the death certificate
+- the fee for the original death certificate issued by the Registrar General

 - paying for the preparation of documents